-The term Biomedical Sciences encompasses a broad range of closely inter-related life sciences disciplines, concerned with the structure and function of the human body in health and disease.
+Biomedical Sciences encompasses a broad range of inter-related life sciences disciplines.
+These concern the structure and function of the human body in health and disease.

-Biomedical scientists will play increasingly important roles in the 21st century as the results of their research, particularly at the molecular and cellular levels, lead to new and improved ways to diagnose and treat human diseases and contribute to improvements in human health and well-being in general.
+Biomedical scientists research new and improved ways to diagnose and treat human diseases.
+These contribute to improvements in human health and wellbeing in general.

 - the structure and normal function of the human body

 - the effects of disease and ways to prevent and treat disease

 - the study of anatomy in relation to health, disease and human identification

 - the study of physiology from the molecular level to that of the whole organism

 - understanding how the brain and nervous system function in health and disease

 Undergraduate student Rachel from Malaysia talks about the Biomedical Sciences BSc at the University of Dundee